Last Updated On November 16th, 2018

 The cost of acquiring customers into the gaming industry is consistently rising and is currently around 113% annually.
-The most surprising bit is that the industry’s consumers are in fact more than 2.2 billion at present.
-However, studios dedicated to game development must invest an extraordinary amount of capital in order to reach them.
+The most surprising bit is that its consumers are in fact more than 2.2 billion at present.
+However, studios dedicated to video game development must invest an extraordinary amount of capital in order to reach them.

 In the past, it used to cost only about a dollar to get a customer for mobile or desktop games.
-The current rate exceeds $15 and in order to be successful, a game developer would have to depend on sponsored social media content.
-But this method too is losing its touch with more tech savvy customers losing interest in such content.
+The current rate exceeds $15 and in order to be successful, a video game developer would have to depend on sponsored social media content.
+But this method too is losing its touch with more tech-savvy customers losing interest in such content.

 The advertising networks that are eating up into developers’ profits are in some cases subpar or target the wrong audiences limiting their effectiveness.
 This makes them spend a lot of time and effort to secure new players.
 Additionally, tracking the conversion rate and return on investment on any particular method proves challenging because there is no direct connection between new players and the ad networks.

 Game viewers are gradually shifting away from the mainstream platforms like television to YouTube.
 And with this change comes an alteration also on the type of content they watch.
-Marketers are trying to move with the masses and they understand the kind of hold that influencers have over such audiences.
+Marketers are trying to move with the masses and they understand the kind of hold that an influencer has over such audiences.